PLANT PEST

 Keep it out

-Australia is one of the few countries in the world to remain free of varroa mite (Varroa destructor) and other exotic mites of bees.
+Australia is one of the few countries in the world to remain free of some serious exotic mites of bees.
 Mites damage bee health by feeding on the insects internally or externally, and also by carrying bee infections such as viruses, and spreading them through a colony.

 - Tracheal mite (Acarapis woodi) which is not present in Australia or New Zealand, but is found in most other honey-producing regions of the world such as Europe, North America and parts of Asia.